Aria-vero-s/modusdesign/README.md

 #### CSS

-I had three CSS files that were checked using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+The CSS file was checked using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)

 #### JavaScript
 I checked the all the JavaScript files using [JS Hint](https://jshint.com/)